vkcode7/cpp/FAQs.md

 ```

 ### Casts
-Static Cast (static_cast): Used for conversions that are well-defined and checked at compile-time.
+Static Cast (static_cast): Used for conversions that are well-defined and checked at compile-time.<br>
-Dynamic Cast (dynamic_cast): Used for converting pointers and references to polymorphic types. primarily used in inheritance hierarchies to perform downcasting.
+Dynamic Cast (dynamic_cast): Used for converting pointers and references to polymorphic types, primarily used in inheritance hierarchies to perform downcasting.<br>
-Const Cast (const_cast): Used to add or remove const or volatile qualifiers from a variable.
+Const Cast (const_cast): Used to add or remove const or volatile qualifiers from a variable.<br>
-Reinterpret Cast (reinterpret_cast): Used for low-level, type-unsafe conversions between unrelated types.
+Reinterpret Cast (reinterpret_cast): Used for low-level, type-unsafe conversions between unrelated types.<br>
-c-style: traditional
+c-style: traditional<br>

 ```c++
 //static